lukaszbakowski/PWKeeperTool/README.md

 and are hard coded.
 You can storage all passwords with just one.
 It is highly recomened to use with encrypted USB drive.

+### Usage:
+ - when we forget any password
+ - for our familly if something happens to us: testament, etc.

 ### Manual install on USB:

 1. Run "Notepad"